The confident kid on the brink of his Test debut

 Potts started out as a batter at Washington, opening as a schoolboy in men's league cricket, but that did not last long.

-"His old man is a giant - about 6ft 9ins - so we knew he would end up a decent bowler," Thorpe says.
+"His old man is a giant - about 6ft 9in - so we knew he would end up a decent bowler," Thorpe says.
 "There was one game his bowling just clicked."

 Within three years, aged 18, he made his Durham debut.